dsiervo/ISOGAP/README.md

 $ pip install cython
 ```

+### Procedure
+Clone or download this repository and then:

 ### Non anaconda users
-Clone or download this repository and then type:

 ```
 $ pip install -r requirements.txt